 The EEE Mission is to provide the best possible outcomes for large animals affected by disaster.

-Equine Emergency Evacuation of Yavapai County (“EEE”) is a tax exempt, all-volunteer organization that has been created to assist equine owners in the event of wildfire and other emergency situations.
+Equine Emergency Evacuation of Yavapai County (“EEE”) is a tax-exempt, all-volunteer organization that assists equine owners in the event of a wildfire, flood, and other emergency situations, including technical rescue and emergency transport.
+EEE is the only County 911 resource that performs this function and all EEE services are free.
+EEE coordinates with County Emergency Management and obtains prior permissions from the Yavapai County Sheriff’s Office Incident Command to transport large animals out of evacuated areas.
 EEE is a Community Organization Active in Disasters (COAD) which is a FEMA designation.
-EEE volunteers are at the direction of Yavapai County Emergency Management and they obtain prior permissions from the Yavapai County Sheriff’s Office Incident Command to transport large animals out of evacuated areas.
-EEE transports animals both pre- and post incident in addition to official evacuations declared by Incident Command.